-At December 31, 2017, the Company held 5.8 million shares or 13.1% (December 31, 2016 - 5.8 million shares) of Wescan Goldfields Inc. ("Wescan"), a publicly traded company on the TSX Venture exchange.
+At December 31, 2018, the Company held 5.8 million shares or 12.9% (December 31, 2017 - 5.8 million shares) of Wescan Goldfields Inc. ("Wescan"), a publicly traded company on the TSX Venture exchange.
 The Company considers certain judgments and assumptions when assessing whether significant influence exists over its investments.
 This includes an assessment of the Company's ability to participate in financial and operating policy decisions of the investee.
 The existence and effect of potential voting rights held by the investor or other entities were also considered.
-Based on these judgments and assumptions, the Company has assessed the Company's investment in Wescan as an available-for-sale financial asset.
+The fair value of this investment, based on the closing trading price at December 31, 2018, was \$232 thousand (December 31, 2017 - \$348 thousand).